-When 9/11 changed America forever, I felt great pain for my near and dear New York City.
-My very next time into the city a week later (a business meeting at the U.N.) brought me face-to-face with all those “Missing” flyers, with the ink streaking in the misty rain.
-It felt like my city was crying and I needed to feel her tears mingle with my own.
-On that walk from Port Authority Bus Terminal to the U.N., I had already written the bulk of “Stand Tall, United” in my head.
-That song would help anchor my first commercially released full-length album American Road, which was built on themes of how 9/11 changed us as a people.
+When 9/11 changed America forever, Jason was moved by his pain for New York City.
+His very next time into the city a week later (a business meeting at the U.N.) brought the artist face-to-face with all those “Missing” flyers.
+He noticed the ink streaking in the misty rain.
+“I felt like my city was crying and he needed to feel the city’s tears mingle with my own,” said the artist.
+On that walk from Port Authority Bus Terminal to the U.N., he had already written the bulk of “Stand Tall, United” in his head.
+That song would help anchor Jason’s first commercially released full-length album American Road.
+That disc touched on themes of how 9/11 changed us as a people.
 The album was about hiding and re-emerging; resenting and forgiving, ultimately taking the high road back to brotherhood and sisterhood.